VRH

 Cryotherapy is a therapeutic technique utilising cold temperatures via ice packs and ice baths to reduce inflammation and relieve pain.
 It is suitable for animals with arthritis, muscle strains, sprains, musculoskeletal injuries, post-surgery swelling or edema, and inflammation.

-Why Choose Us for Animal Neurology & Neurosurgery Services?
+Why Choose Us for Veterinary Rehabilitation & Hydrotherapy?

 Equipped with state-of-the-art rehabilitation equipment, including underwater treadmills, laser therapy, and electrical stimulation units, this allows us to provide the most effective and comprehensive rehabilitation programmes for your pet.